Medal of Honor Recipients

 Louis R. Lowery, a World War II Marine combat photographer, took the picture of the first U.S. flag rising on top of Iwo Jima's Mount Suribachi in 1945.
 The flag was said to be the first U.S. flag flown over Japanese territory in World War II.
-He was interred on April 1, 1987, Section 1, Gravesite 6422.
+He was interred on April 1, 1987 (Section 1, Site 6422).

-Colonel William "Rich" Higgins, the chief of a 75-member United National observer group, was captured by a pro-Iranian Shiite Moslem group on Feb.
+Colonel William "Rich" Higgins, the chief of a 75-member U.S. Military Observer Group, a United Nations Truce Supervision Organization, was captured by a pro-Iranian Shiite Moslem group on Feb.
 17, 1988 in Beirut.
 He was held hostage and killed by his kidnappers on July 6, 1990.
-A marker was placed in our memorial section until his body was found and returned to the U.S. Colonel Higgins was interred on Dec.
-30, 1991, in Section 23, Gravesite 141.
+A marker was placed in the memorial section until his body was found and repatriated.
+Colonel Higgins was interred on Dec.
+30, 1991, in Section 23, Site 141.